Theme

 GitHub-hosted infrastructure project

-The public reference point is a GitHub repository with serving notes, model support information, and developer-oriented setup guidance.
+Public materials are available through a GitHub repository with serving notes, model support information, and developer-oriented setup guidance.

 Why it matters